“Nothing dies harder than a bad idea.” Julia Cameron

 “Bedroom furniture should only be used in the bedroom.”

 Well, yes and no. A double or twin bed can be made up with layers of big pillows to look like a divan in a living room, den or office.
 A beautiful chest of drawers can be both decorative and practical if used to visually balance a similarly scaled piece of furniture or a fireplace on the opposite side of the room.
-For that matter, dismiss the idea that certain kinds of furniture can only be used in specific rooms.

 Using what you already have better, is the smart way to style your home.